Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingFedoraDevMachine.md

 ### Development Language(s)

-The ONLY development language required for iDaaS specifically is Java SDK.
+The ONLY development language required for Healthcare Data Foundation (HDF) specifically is Java SDK.
 The other development languages are used for a potential other variety of efforts and needs.
 Also, we don't cover Python in this section but those instructions can be easily found online.